All-Star Legends & Celebrity Softball Game: 2020

 The 20th Celebrities/Legends game was to be played at Dodger Stadium in Los Angeles.
 That was cancelled and the site deferred to 2022 as the COVID-19 pandemic was to blame.

 2021

 The 20th Celebrities/Legends game was played at Coors Field in Denver, CO, after the All-Star Game was relocated to Denver from Atlanta.
 Some of the celebrities who participated in the event were Quavo, Anuel AA, Kane Brown, JoJo Siwa, Jorge Masvidal, Steve Aoki, El Alfa, and Jhay Cortez, among others.

 2022

 The 21st Celebrities/Legends game was played at Dodger Stadium in Los Angeles, CA, deferred from 2020.
 The Teams are named the Brooklyn and Los Angeles Dodgers due the Dodgers' History.

-Brooklyn won 15-13, and The Miz was voted Most Valuable Player.
+Brooklyn won 15–13, and The Miz was voted Most Valuable Player.

 Lineups

 2023

-The 22nd MGM Rewards game will be played at the same site as the inaugural back in 2001: at T-Mobile Park next July.
+The 22nd Corona® game was played at the same site as the inaugural back in 2001: at T-Mobile Park.

+Team Félix held on for a 21–19 victory, with Bret Boone walking off with the MVP.

+2024

+The 23rd Corona game was played in July at Globe Life Field in Arlington, Texas.

+The NL had a 10-run lead in the bottom of the 5th inning but the AL scored 8 in the inning and tried to come back but the NL held on for the 12–10 victory.
+Bobby Bones of the NL was declared the Most Valuable Player.

+2025

+The 24th GEICO game was played at Truist Park in northern Atlanta.

+The Americans were up 17-15 going into the bottom of the fifth, and CC Sabathia finished off the Nationals on a 1-2-3 fifth to get a save to preserve it for the victory, and declaration of being the Most Valuable Player of the game.

+2026

+Next year's GEICO game site is in Philadelphia, PA at Citizens Bank Park.